Naturesave launch new tree planting policy to fight climate change For many years Naturesave has planted a tree for every Read More

 Improving biodiversity can have significant benefits for nature conservation in addition to offering educational benefits on the importance of helping protect our pollinators.
 The honey produced can be branded by the community energy group and sold locally which further reinforces the benefits of locally produced clean energy.
 As a result, local communities become more connected to both their energy and ecology.

 Why the Community Renewable Energy sector? – Naturesave is not only a market leader in community renewable energy insurance, we also offer grant funding and investment capital via the Naturesave Trust.
 Currently, the community renewable energy sector plays a key role in tackling one of the most important tasks in society today, reducing our reliance on fossil fuels by decarbonising our energy sector.
 With this project, we are seeking to add a second environmental benefit, one that has become as important as carbon reduction, and that is biodiversity.
 Urgent action is now required to mitigate the loss of wildlife across the UK, particularly our pollinators.
 We believe that solar farms could play a pivotal role in tackling this issue.

 How it all started.

-In 2017, in a UK first, the Naturesave Trust provided grant funding for two of thermosolar hives, at Southill Community Energy in Charlbury, Oxfordshire.
+The first time the hives were used in the UK, was a project funded in 2017 by the Naturesave Trust at Southill Community Energy in Charlbury, Oxfordshire.
 The project was a resounding success and inspired The Solar Bee Project, which aims to build on that success by supplying a number of community energy sites across the UK.
-Beehives will be issued in pairs to each site chosen from the application process below.

 The Naturesave Trust is a registered charity – No 1048505.